 The Clockmaker can also convert many first generation battery clocks to newer style quartz clocks.
 Repairs to modern clocks are also part of the Clockmaker’s daily routine.

-If you have an antique or vintage clock that needs repair or restoration, be sure to visit the Clockmaker in downtown Burlington.
+If you have an antique or vintage clock that needs repair or restoration, please get in touch via email.

 I went in to Mr. Bouwman's shop to look at and discuss Hamilton watches.
 While there he took the time to answer my questions in a way that only someone in the business, and with the years of experience could do.
 You’re not going to find that level of knowledge from someone behind the counter of a department store!
 I highly recommend him, and yes, I did end up purchasing a watch and I'm very happy with it.